taiphanvan2k3/UniTravelBE_Unihack2024/readme.md

 ## Introduction

 This project is a backend application developed for `Unihack 2024` using Node.js.
-It provides key features including:
+It uses the following technologies:

+- **ExpressJS**: Web framework for Node.js to build APIs.
 - **Firebase Authentication**: User authentication via email.
+- **Firebase Storage**: Store uploaded images and videos.
-- **Gemini**: Use Gemini to generate travel itineraries for specific locations or provinces.
+- **Gemini API**: Use Gemini to generate travel itineraries for specific locations or provinces.
 - **QR Code**: Create and manage QR codes.
+- **PayPal**: Payment gateway for buying tickets.
+- **Crawl data**: Crawl tourist attractions from travel pages using **Puppeteer**
 - **MongoDB**: NoSQL database for data storage.
-- **PayPal**: Payment gateway for buying tickets.

-## Features
+## Introduction

-- **User Authentication**: Register and log in users via Firebase Authentication with email.
-- **QR Code Generation**: Generate QR codes for various purposes such as links, user information, etc.
-- **Data Creation with Gemini**: Generate dynamic content or data as required by the project.
-- **Data Storage**: Use MongoDB to store user information, QR codes, and other data.

 ## Setup